Weights & Strength

 Conclusion

 Deciding to build a better body for me was one of the most important decisions I made in my life.
 Unfortunately, every gym is full of people who think they know more than they do.
 Thanks to this, it is easy to fail in your goals because people tell you what you are doing is wrong.
-Follow the above tips and tricks and plans, and you will be on the right track to having the body that you dream of.
+Follow the above tips, tricks, and plans, and you will be on the right track to having the body you dream of.

-If you are just starting out on this path, good luck, it is one of the most rewarding challenges you can set for yourself and your loved ones.
+If you are just starting on this path, good luck.
+It is one of the most rewarding challenges you can set for yourself and your loved ones.